sjbylo/example-bash-operator/README_DEVTEST.md

 test/logs.sh
 ```

-The cluster wide CRD cannot be deleted until all CR objects have been deleted.
-Removing a finalizer in a CR:
+The cluster wide CRD cannot be deleted until all CR objects within the cluster have been deleted.
+Normally, the Operator would detect the deletion of a CR, delete the controlled pods and then allow the CR to be garbage collected.
+If that goes wrong, here is how to removing a finalizer in a CR:

 ```
 kubectl patch ma myapp1 --type=merge -p '{"metadata": {"finalizers":null}}'